 As the vines grow longer, I train them to climb the supports.
 By mid-summer they are absolutely gorgeous, and I get tons of compliments on them every year.

-Before frost hits in the fall, I bring my wandering jew plants indoors, and keep them growing as houseplants.
+Before frost hits in the fall, I bring my wandering jew plants inside, and keep them growing as houseplants.

-Growing them indoors can be a bit difficult, but given the right care, you can keep your plant thriving year after year – which is totally worth it if you ask me.
+Growing them indoors through the winter can be a bit difficult.
+But given the right care, you can keep your inch plant thriving year after year – which is totally worth it if you ask me.

 Wandering Jew Plant Care & Growing Instructions